 Founder & CEO

 The focus, determination, and leadership skills developed over the course of Captain Lee Moak’s career as a Marine Corps and Navy fighter pilot, B-767 Delta Air Lines captain, and as President of the Air Line Pilots Association, International (ALPA), have led him to become a significant force for change in the realm of air transportation and international policy.
 Captain Moak’s extensive experience within the corporate, labor, and political worlds allows him to offer clients an expansive perspective on their business and policy agendas that has proven to be both widely applicable and incredibly effective.
-An aviation safety expert, Captain Moak recently served as co-chair of the U.S. DOT’s Special Committee to Review the FAA’s Aircraft Certification Process and currently serves on the FAA’s Drone Advisory Committee (FAA).
+An aviation safety expert, Captain Moak recently served as co-chair of the U.S. DOT’s Special Committee to Review the FAA’s Aircraft Certification Process and currently serves on the FAA’s Drone Advisory Committee (DAC).
+Moak also serves on the Board of Governors of the United States Postal Service (USPS), a position that was appointed by the President of the United States and confirmed by the U.S. Senate.

 The knowledge and remarkable skillset Captain Moak used to help guide Delta’s bankruptcy recovery and merger with Northwest Airlines as chairman of the Delta Master Executive Council, and after, as President of ALPA, the largest non-governmental aviation safety organization in the world, he now brings to clients at The Moak Group.
 Captain Moak leads The Moak Group in successfully supporting businesses and organizations across industrial and political spectrums.